TechNovaSchool/seleniumTechnova2021/README.md

 When we have dropdown created using select tag
 In selenium we used "Select" class

-When is created by any other tag and not select, the webelement is handled as a regular web element
+When is created by any other tag and not select, the WebElement is handled as a regular web element